accreditation and affiliations

 association for biblical higher education

-Oak Hills Christian College is accredited by the Commission on Accreditation of the Association for Biblical Higher Education.
+Oak Hills Christian College is accredited by the Association for Biblical Higher Education Commission on

 council for higher education accreditation